Qualifying for Chapter 13

 Understandably, these limits sound pretty high, and most people that want to file Chapter 13 have no trouble staying under these limits.
 However, they can cause problems such as in the example of a severe medical emergency.
 For instance, if the medical emergency or condition is uninsured or perhaps exceeds insurance coverage, you can quickly exceed these amounts.

 Individual with Regular Income

 What does this mean?

 - You can only file a Chapter 13 case if you are an individual.
 This only includes human beings and excludes corporations or partnerships.

 - An “individual with regular income” is defined as one person “whose income is sufficiently stable and regular to enable such individual to make payments under a plan under Chapter 13.”

 If you don’t find this helpful, don’t worry!
 What is considered “stable and regular’?
 How will a bankruptcy judge determine this at the beginning of a case?
-Because this code is so ambiguous, the bankruptcy judge has a freedom when it comes to how they determine this qualification.
-Most judges will be flexible at the beginning of the case, in order to allow the debtors a chance to make the plan payments.
-Therefore, they prove that you income is “stable and regular.”
-However, if your income has been inconsistent, you might need to persuade the judge that your income is actually steady enough to qualify.
-Brad Woolley of Woolley Law is a helpful bankruptcy attorney will help you present your circumstances so that you can qualify for Chapter 13 bankruptcy.
+Because this code is so ambiguous, the bankruptcy judge has freedom when it comes to how they resolve this qualification.
+Most judges will be flexible at the beginning of the case, to allow the debtors a chance to make the plan payments.
+Therefore, they prove that your income is “stable and regular.”
+However, if your income has been inconsistent, you might need to persuade the judge that your income is steady enough to qualify.
+Brad Woolley of Woolley Law is a helpful bankruptcy attorney who will help you present your circumstances so that you can be eligible for Chapter 13 bankruptcy.
 Call today and start managing your debt!